Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Results

 Previous work on context-aware NMT has shown improvements in single-domain scenarios.
 In our work, we put two context-aware models to the test in a multi-domain setup.
 All models are trained with a 5 sentence context.
 The results in Table \ref{table:multi-domain-ctx-base} show that all models improve to varying degrees.
 They perform similarly on NewsCommentary and OpenSubtitles.
 CtxBase and ConcBase obtain better results on Europarl than DomEmb(avg) and worse on Ubuntu.
 CtxBase is best on Rapid.
 Both baselines obtained better scores on TED, showing they have some capacity to transfer to unseen domains.
 However, both failed to improve on PatTR.

-Scaling the baseline models to large context with regards to computational efficiency and memory usage is cumbersome which is the reason we trained models with 5 sentence context.
+We use 5 sentences of context for this experiment.
+Scaling the baseline models to large context is challenging with regards to computational efficiency and memory usage.
 In contrast, DomEmb scales easily to larger context.
 Furthermore, our analysis shows that DomEmb(avg) has the best average and joint score (CtxBase obtains the same joint score), improves on both unseen domains and consistently obtains significant improvements on all domains except NewsCommentary.
+As previous works show \cite{mueller2018pronountest}, these context-aware baselines improve fine-grained discourse phenomena such as anaphora resolution.
+We show in our manual analysis that DomEmb(avg) does not improve anaphoric pronoun translation which indicates that the improvements of our proposed model and the context-aware baselines are orthogonal.